coporteer/MATLAB_Lyapunov-stability-theorm/readme.md

-# This is code for my Intelligent Control course
+# This is code for DKU Intelligent Control course

 i am trying to make simulation about Lyapunov-stability-theorm